justasoul/Scripts/git/notas.md

 ## Add a new project as a repo
   * https://gist.github.com/alexpchin/102854243cd066f8b88e

+## Revert a commit and split it into 2 distinct ones (to have more focused commits)
+  * ````
+    This will set us back one commit: git reset HEAD~1

+    and our changes will be kept as unstaged then do
+         git add -p

+    and add anything that relates to the first focused issue (https://stackoverflow.com/questions/10605405/what-does-each-of-the-y-n-q-a-d-k-j-j-g-e-stand-for-in-context-of-git-p)

+    afterwards just to a simple commit
+         git commit -m "blabla first issue"

+    Then add what remains as another commit: git add changed_file
+         git commit -m "bleble second issue"

+    last step would be to force push to remote git push -f

+    ````

 ## Avoiding Foxtrot
   * [how to avoid foxtrot merge in git [duplicate]](https://stackoverflow.com/questions/55155810/how-to-avoid-foxtrot-merge-in-git)
 ````